danielstebbings/STRATHcube-Downlink-2425/Admin/Final Report/Typst Source/link_budget.typ

 #show figure: set block(breakable: true)

 == Areas for Further Investigation

-// TODO: Rephrasing to make sense with lit review Thusfar the downlink link budget has been concerned with proving viability and performance limits for development of the
+Thus far the link budget has been concerned with proving viability and performance limits for development of the
 transmitter system.
-As such, there has been comparatively less investigation of the receiver system and there has been a large reliance on numbers derived from the AcubeSAT link budget.
-There are multiple key challenges for implementing a DVB-S2 receiver, the largest issue being interference, which can be prevalent on the planned UHF band @quintana-diaz_detection_2022, another being carrier synchronisation and phase correction.
+As such, there has been comparatively less investigation of the ground station receiver system.
+There has also been a large reliance on numbers derived from the AcubeSAT link budget due to this.

+There are multiple key challenges for implementing a DVB-S2 receiver, the largest issue being interference, which can be prevalent on the planned UHF band, see @Inteference-Section.
+Further challenges include carrier synchronisation and phase correction.

+Additionally, the bandwidth calculations have been made with the assumption of perfect filtering with zero roll-off, which is not representative of a practical DVB-S2 system.
+This is discussed further, and practical datarates established in @symbol-rate-roll-off-section.

 // TODO: Work Package citation?